 How we, at Blythwood, got started with the Out of the Cold Program

-We are entering our 25th season with the Out of the Cold program.
+Blythwood Road Baptist Church ended it's 26th season with the Out of the Cold program March 2020.
 It’s incredible how time flies.
 It seems like only yesterday that, with much trepidation, we opened the doors of our church on a Saturday night to a few homeless people.
 We didn’t know what to expect.
 What would our guests be like?
 What would we say after we said hello?
-How would we cope with those who might be mentally ill, or drug addicted, or aggressive?
+How would we cope with those who might be mentally ill, or drug-addicted, or aggressive?
 What if we were faced with a crisis in the middle of the night?

 The organization we put in place.

-It takes a lot of organizing to put on the program.
-We need at least 32 volunteers from 5 pm Saturday to 8 am Sunday, every week, week in, week out, from the first Saturday in November to the last one in March.
-We need them to be committed to the program and turn up when asked, be diligent in their tasks and smile a lot.
+It took a lot of organizing to put on the program.
+We needed at least 32 volunteers from 5 pm Saturday to 8 am Sunday, every week, week in, week out, from the first Saturday in November to the last one in March.
+We needed them to be committed to the program and turn up when asked, be diligent in their tasks, and smile a lot.

-The organizational details are all covered in a little manual we hand out to our volunteers.
+The organizational details are all covered in a little manual we handed out to our volunteers.

 (You can download a pdf copy of the Out of the Cold manual click here)